How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Here is how to format a real estate resume:

 - Start with your most recent job, real estate or otherwise, and go back in reverse-chronological order from there.

 - Pick a resume font to use which is easy to read for the real estate agency employer.

-- Use an 11–12pt font size in the body text, about 2–4pts larger for section headings, and leave a 1-inch margin around all sides of your resume for real estate agents.
+- Use an 11–12pt font size in the body text, about 2–4pts larger for section headings, and leave a 1-inch resume margin around all sides the document.

 - Choose appropriate sections to put on a resume—if it isn’t relevant or helpful in landing you a real estate interview, leave it off.